fluxusfrequency/blog/setting-up-a-clientside-js-project-with-gulp-and-browserify.md

 # Setting Up A Clientside JavaScript Project With Gulp And Browserify

-It's hard to keep up.
+For JavaScript developers, it can be hard to keep up to date with the latest frameworks and libraries.
+It seems like every day there's a new _something_.js to check out.
+Luckily, there is one part of the toolchain that doesn't change as often, and that's the build process.
+That said, it's worth checking out your options every now and then.

-Although Grunt and Requirejs remain viable and useful tools, it's good to explore the new kids on the block as well.
-Have you haven't had a chance to try Gulp or Browserify yet?
-If not, let's get our feet wet!
-These tools are great for use with Backbone, Angular, Ember, React, or your own hand-rolled JavaScript project.
+My build process toolset has traditionally been comprised of [RequireJS](http://requirejs.org/) for dependency loading, and [Grunt](http://gruntjs.com/).
+They've worked great, but recently I was pairing with someone who prefers to use [Gulp](http://gulpjs.com/) and [Browserify](http://browserify.org/) instead.
+After using them on a couple of projects, I'm coming to like them quite a bit.
+They're great for use with Backbone, Angular, Ember, React, and my own hand-rolled JavaScript projects.

 In this post, we'll explore how to set up a clientside JavaScript project for success using Gulp and Browserify.

 ## Defining the Project Structure

-Let's imagine we're writing an app that helps you find where you parked your car.
+For the purposes of this post, we'll pretend we're building an app called Car Finder, that helps you remember where you parked your car.
 If you want to follow along, check out the [code on GitHub](https://github.com/fluxusfrequency/car-finder).

-When I'm building a full application that includes both an API server and a clientside JavaScript app, there's a certain project structure that I've found works well for me.
-I like to put my clientside code in a single folder one level down from the root of my project, called `client`.
-This folder will have sibling folders named `server`, `test`, `public`, and `build`.
-Most of these are self-explanatory.
-The `build` folder is where we'll put the resulting files created by Browserify builds.
-Here's how this would look:
+When building a full application that includes both an API server and a clientside JavaScript app, there's a certain project structure that I've found often works well for me.
+I like to put my clientside app in a folder one level down from the root of my project, called `client`.
+This folder usually has sibling folders named `server`, `test`, `public`, and `build`.
+Here's how this would look for Car Finder:

 ```
 car-finder